Cable modem: Zenith homeworks

-Zenith offered a cable modem technology using its own protocol which it introduced in 1993, being one of the first cable modem providers.
-The Zenith Cable Modem technology was used by several cable television systems in the United States and other countries, including Cox Communications San Diego, Knology in the Southeast United States, Ameritech's Americast service (later to be sold off to Wide Open West after the SBC / Ameritech merger), Cogeco in Hamilton Ontario and Cablevision du Nord de Québec in Val-d'Or.
-Zenith Homeworks used BPSK (Bi-Phase Shift Keyed) modulation to achieve 500 Kbit/sec in 600 kHz, or 4 Mbit/sec in 6 MHz.
+Zenith, being one of the first cable modem providers, offered a cable modem technology using its own protocol, which it introduced in 1993.
+The Zenith Cable Modem technology was used by several cable television systems in the United States and other countries, including Cox Communications San Diego, Knology in the Southeast United States, Ameritech's Americast service (later to be sold off to Wide Open West after the SBC and Ameritech merger), Cogeco in Hamilton Ontario and Cablevision du Nord de Québec in Val-d'Or.
+Zenith Homeworks used binary phase-shift keying to achieve 500 Kbit/s in 600 kHz, or 4 Mbit/s in 6 MHz channel bandwidth.

 Com21

 Com21 was another early pioneer in cable modems, and quite successful until proprietary systems were made obsolete by the DOCSIS standardization.
 The Com21 system used a ComController as the central bridge in CATV network head-ends, the ComPort cable modem in various models and the NMAPS management system using HP OpenView as the platform.
-Later they also introduced a return path multiplexer to overcome noise problems when combining return path signals from multiple areas.
+Later, they also introduced a return-path multiplexer to mitigate noise when combining return-path signals from multiple areas.
 The proprietary protocol was based on Asynchronous Transfer Mode (ATM).
 The central ComController switch was a modular system offering one downstream channel (transmitter) and one management module.
-The remaining slots could be used for upstream receivers (2 per card), dual Ethernet 10BaseT and later also Fast Ethernet and ATM interfaces.
+The remaining slots could be used for upstream receivers (two per card), dual Ethernet 10BASE-T and later also Fast Ethernet and ATM interfaces.
 The ATM interface became the most popular, as it supported the increasing bandwidth demands and also supported VLANs.

 Com21 developed a DOCSIS modem, but the company filed for bankruptcy in 2003 and closed.
-The DOCSIS CMTS assets of COM21 were acquired by ARRIS.
+The DOCSIS CMTS assets of Com21 were acquired by ARRIS.